zrafa/xinu-avr/README.md

 Since the whole source code size is small, Xinu is suitable for embedded systems.
 Xinu uses  powerful
-primitives to provide the same functionality many con- ventional operating systems supply (despite its small size).
+primitives to provide the same functionality many conventional operating systems supply (despite its small size).

 Many sites defines Xinu as a free Unix system, or similar statements.
 It is not.
 Xinu differs completely